arcalab/quantamorphisms/Tool-QuipperToQiskit/readme.md

 # Quipper To QISKit

-This project answer the need to translate the large circuits deloped in Quipper to the Python code that describes the QISKit circuit.
+This project answers the need to translate the large circuits deloped in Quipper to the Python code that describes the QISKit circuit.